 Roof Pitch Calculator calculates the slope or angle of your roof.
-Simply input your roof's run and rise values, and it will convert the roof pitch into degrees and percentages while also determining the rafter length.
+Simply input your roof's run and rise values, and the tool will convert the roof pitch into degrees and percentages while also determining the rafter length.

 What is Roof Pitch?